RotherOSS/ITSMConfigurationManagement/doc/content/configuration/custom_configuration_and_advanced_features/generic_interface.rst

     either UserLogin and Password or SessionID are required

 Password
-    Passwords are passed in plaintext
+    Passwords are passed in plain text

 SessionID
     SessionID may be retrieved by using a SessionCreate web service operation